 As stated in Part II, St. Malachy of Armagh was shown a prophetic vision of the succession of Popes while on pilgrimage to Rome in 1139.
 Soon after beholding this mystical list, the Irish monk made sure the prophecies were written down and proceeded to place the hard copied list into the hands of the reigning Pontiff at that time, Innocent II.

-The prophecies proceed to then go missing for the next 400 years, supposedly within the Library of the Vatican and re-surface once again in 1590.
+The prophecies proceeded to then go missing for the next 400 years, supposedly within the Library of the Vatican and re-surfaced once again in 1590.

 Many critics say the prophecies weren’t written in 1139 but in the years preceeding their discovery in 1590 due to the Conclave of Cardinals meeting that year and the descriptions of of the Papal powers matching a little too nicely with the actual Popes who reigned during that time.